UFSaidu/Identification_of_TBI_biomarkers_using_Machine_learning/README.md

 - **Calibration & Decision Curve Analysis (DCA)** were performed to further assess clinical utility of core genes.
 - **single-cell RNA-seq** validation of the core genes revealed predominant microglia expression, with minimal expression in astrocytes and endothelial cells.
 The core genes were involved in leukocyte recruitment and microglia activation, driving neuroinflammation and immune cell infiltration post-TBI.
 - Performed **trajectory analysis** on microglia subtypes using **Slingshot** package in **R** to identify microglia lineages and map pseudotime injury responses.
-- Further validation of core genes using  microglia RNA-seq data from cortex, incorporating different time-points (acute, subacute, and chronic TBI stages).
+- Further validated core genes using  microglia RNA-seq data from cortex, incorporating different time-points (acute, subacute, and chronic TBI stages).
 We observed that core genes exhibited temporal expression patterns across time-points.
 - **Age** drive TBI progression and outcomes.
-Thus, core genes were correlated with age and associated with injury progression and neurodegeneration.
+Thus, immune cell infiltration driving by core genes were correlated with age and associated with injury progression and neurodegeneration.

 ## **Next Steps**
 - **Proteomic analysis** to quantify proteins encoded by the core genes in serum and cerebrospinal fluid.